 Azure Active Directory conditional access policy

 What happens after this conditional access policy is built?
 For every sign-in, Azure AD identifies if there is a conditional access policy in place.
-When proxy restrictions for cloud apps is checked within a policy, Azure AD sends the specific user and context information to the Cloud App Security proxy.
+When configured, Azure AD sends the specific user and context information to Microsoft Cloud App Security.

-Microsoft Cloud App Security proxy – session policy settings
+Microsoft Cloud App Security’s Conditional Access App Control – session policy settings

-The integration between Azure AD conditional access and the Cloud App Security proxy showcases our commitment to providing a holistic solution that allows users to be productive while protecting against data breaches and leaks in real time.
+The integration between Azure AD conditional access and Conditional Access App Control showcases our commitment to providing a holistic solution that allows users to be productive while protecting against data breaches and leaks in real time.
 This compliments the existing conditional access integration between Azure AD and SharePoint and is another building block in the journey to secure productivity.

 Enhanced information protection capabilities in Microsoft Cloud App Security